16 min read read

 The Fix

-You must manually remove trailing commas.
-If you are dealing with thousands of lines, the best way to do this is with a JSON Formatter or a linter like ESLint that can catch these issues as you write.
-I always recommend using an automated tool for this because it is almost impossible for a human to spot a single extra comma in a 5,000 line file.
+You must remove trailing commas.
+If you are dealing with thousands of lines, a JSON formatter or a linter like ESLint is the fastest way to catch these issues early.
+A single extra comma is very easy to miss in a large file.

 The Mystery of Unexpected Token o at Position 1